 Make sure you do this at the first sign of wear.
 Otherwise, you might be replacing the rotors as well.

 4. Tighten Loose Parts

-When hardware is to blame, you might also notice vibration with the brake noise.
+When hardware is to blame, you might also notice vibration accompanying the brake noise.
 However, a quick replacement is all that’s needed to restore the brakes to normal function.

 5. Replace Brake Rotors

-If the brake rotors are damaged or too thin, it needs to be replaced.
+If the brake rotors are damaged or too thin, they need to be replaced.
 Continuing to run new brake pads on a worn rotor will only lead to the pads wearing out prematurely.